dinkumsoftware/blog/README.md

 generate a new project with a one-liner, allow refactoring between projects etc.  But I need small steps.

-So near term goal: TODO
+So near term goal: MOVED to line 150

-- repo:dinkum-sandbox
-  - executables:
-    - *dinkum_sandbox_hello.py*      prints hello
-    - *dinkum_sandbox_goodbye.py*    prints goodbye

 As I am writing markdown for my first time, I git pushed and had a couple of problems.